top of page

 Where to Stay

 We chose to stay at an Airbnb during the trip because we knew we weren't going to be eating out much.
 You can go to Costco near the capital and stock up for the week.
 We bought lots of sandwich foods, roadtrip snacks, and wine for our week there.
 It was nice to have a full kitchen to make breakfast and dinners in.
-Food is very expensive in Iceland so this is a great way to save.
+Food is very expensive in Iceland so this is a great way to save money!
+In retrospect, i would have chosen a hotel or apartment hotel since they have better flexibility with cancellation policies and you don't have to clean during your vacation.

 When to Go